JoshuaWise/jellypromise/README.md

 #### new Promise(*handler*)

-This creates and returns a new promise.
-The `handler` must be a function with the following signature: `function handler(function *resolve*, function *reject*)`
+This creates and returns a new promise. `handler` must be a function with the following signature:

+`function handler(resolve, reject)`

- 1. `resolve` should be called with a single argument.
+ 1. `resolve` is a function that should be called with a single argument.
 If it is called with a non-promise value then the promise is fulfilled with that value.
 If it is called with a promise, then the constructed promise takes on the state of that promise.
- 2. `reject` should be called with a single argument.
+ 2. `reject` is a function that should be called with a single argument.
 The returned promise will be rejected with that argument.

 #### *static* Promise.resolve(*value*) -> *promise*